Leadership groups, leadership teams, player leadership teams, team councils………

 What’s going on here?
 Players making decisions?
 Players leading?
 Players taking ownership of their training and playing programs?

-- And what the hell is a leadership group?
+And what the heck is a leadership group?

 I thought coaches coached, managers managed, fans cheered, doctors doctored and players played.